fruitTheory/Sudoku/README.md

 # Sudoku

-Currently a foundation for Sudoku solver.
+Currently a foundation for a Sudoku solver.

 Could do..
 - Finish Solver